rust-lang/rust/src/doc/trpl/functions.md

 languages which have it, like Haskell, often suggest that documenting your types explicitly is a best-practice.
 We agree that forcing functions to declare types while allowing for inference inside of function bodies is a wonderful sweet spot between full inference and no inference.
-(For closures, i.e. unnamed functions, types do not have to be declared.)

 What about returning a value?
 Here's a function that adds one to an integer: